 For the series “In and Around the Home” 2004-2005 Opie turned to her home and community to show political and social conflicts surrounding the presidential election at that time.
 In 2011, she spent six months photographing images of the home of Elizabeth Taylor, an actress, philanthropist, and advocate, who rallied support for victims of AIDS.
 The pictures were taken before and after Taylor’s hospitalization and death in March 2011.
 In two series “Closets and Jewels” and “700 Nimes Road” Opie created an indirect portrait of Taylor from her personal space, mementos, jewels, and makeup.
 These photographs were shown at MOCA Pacific Design Center in 2016.

 Starting in 2013, she evoked seventeenth-century portraiture, presenting subjects in front of black backgrounds, which removed her people from any sense of time or place.
 Thirteen of her Old Master-influenced portraits of contemporary people were shown in 2017 in a solo show at Thomas Dane Gallery in London.
 Her “Portraits and Landscapes” were formal, controlled portraits where she used the Northern Renaissance artist Hans Holbein as her inspiration.

-Opie’s first film “The Modernist” was a 22-minute piece which followed the exploits of an artist, who has turned into an arsonist.
-He set his sights on famous L.A. midcentury homes, those modernist houses that were supposed to be part of the American dream.
+In 2016, Opie made her first film “The Modernist.”
+It was a 22-minute piece which followed the exploits of an artist, who has turned into an arsonist.
+He has set his sights on famous L.A. midcentury homes, those modernist houses that were supposed to be part of the American dream.
 “The Modernist” is a silent film except for the one moment when the arsonist lights a match, and the sound of it makes a viewer jump.
 He has chosen to set fire to a failed dream.

 Opie views the current misogyny and hatred in America as alarming.
 Using misogyny in the art world as an example, she states, “Being a professor, I track my students, and I have to say that the majority of my male students seem to do very well after graduating, while for my female students it’s much harder.
 It’s also visible in the relationship between the quality of the work and money.”